Is Hippeastrum toxic to cats?

 - Respiratory depression

-If you do grow hippeastrums, do not leave the hippeastrum bulbs lying around as the bulbs contain the highest levels of toxins.
+If you do grow Hippeastrums, do not leave the bulbs lying around as the bulbs contain the highest levels of toxins.
 Ensure plants are in a sturdy pot that cannot be knocked over easily.
 Keep cats out of the way when repotting.